top of page

 F: Good day, Mr. Murray

-F: pfft (munches pie) - he's in there (M shuffles off)
+F: Pfft (munches pie) - he’s in there (M shuffles off)

 F: Good day, Mr. Kinnaird - his lordship and the white brandy are at home (chuckles)

-K: Good man Fletcher (chuckles)
+K: Good man, Fletcher

-B: I have been trying - without success - to measure her nose - Coleridge maintains Norfolkians have very long ones - but longer than a parrot's? nay, I think not - please, sit - on the club chairs, if you would, gentlemen - Murray - can you hear me? - what thought you of Mr. Coleridge's Christabel?
-I should like to presume upon you to publish it without delay, for the poor man is without a sous, or a pipe or a pot to call his own
+B: I have been trying - without success - to measure her nose - Coleridge maintains Norfolkians have very long ones - but longer than a parrot’s? nay, I think not - please, sit - on the club chairs, if you would, gentlemen - Murray - can you hear me? - what thought you of Mr. Coleridge’s Christabel?
+I should like to presume upon you to publish it without delay, for the poor man is without a sous, or a pipe - or a pot - to call his own

 M bows, smirks and calculates